Mi Yung Yoon

-Professor Yoon is a native of South Korea.
-She teaches world politics, American foreign policy, international law and organization, U.N. field study, African politics, and women in the developing world.
-Her research interests include conflicts, democratization, and women's political representation in sub-Saharan Africa.
-She was Fulbright scholar in 2011.
+Yoon teaches world politics, American foreign policy, international law and organization, international political economy, U.N. field study in New York, African politics, and women in the developing world.
+Her research interests include territorial disputes in Africa, women's political representation in sub-Saharan Africa, and Korea-Africa relations.

 Ph.D., Florida State University; M.A., Jackson State University

 B.A., Sookmyung Women's University, Seoul, South Korea